 A lone woman in black leggings and T-shirt with a sweater tied around her waist, had one leg raised all the way up above her head-level, pressing the toe on the trunk of a tree.
 When she noticed the dog and me, she put the raised leg down.
 I felt embarrassed.
 Perhaps she had noticed that I stared, just for a moment, the 175-degree geometry drawn by her parted legs.

 She smiled while I made a quick appraisal.
 She had larger than what you would consider Oriental eyes.
 Light, smooth skin without a trace of hair.
 Pretty, though not beautiful, her face let me put her at late-thirties or early forties.
 She smiled, showing even, faded teeth.
-I was yet to see a set of pearly-white teeth or buxom butts hereabouts in China where women maintain their figure like Hollywood film stars.
+I was yet to see a set of pearly-white teeth or puffed-up butts hereabouts in China where women maintain their figure like Hollywood film stars but have boyish behinds.